 Many gyms will offer discounted membership if you use their facilities at off-peak times.
 Although this isn’t strictly aimed at older people, it can be an incentive to join if you’re thinking of ways to keep busy whilst staying fit and healthy in retirement.

-Don’t forget you can get free prescriptions and eye tests on the NHS once you’re 60 – and most doctor’s surgeries offer the flu jab free of charge to anyone aged 65 and over.
+Don’t forget you can get free eye tests and prescriptions on the NHS once you’re 60 – and most doctor’s surgeries offer the flu jab free of charge to anyone aged 65 and over.
 Boots the chemists also has special offers if you’re over 60, as part of the Advantage card scheme.
 Find out more about health-related benefits here.